Warner Bros Discovery board rejects rival bid from Paramount

 Its debt commitments are not conditioned on Paramount's financial condition, it wrote.

-The offer relied on a seven-party, cross-conditional structure, with the Ellison Revocable Trust providing just 32 per cent of the required equity commitment while capping its liability at US$2.8 billion, Warner Bros said.
+The offer relies on a seven-party, cross-conditional structure, with the Ellison Revocable Trust providing just 32 per cent of the required equity commitment while capping its liability at US$2.8 billion, Warner Bros said.

 It noted that the trust's assets could be withdrawn at any time.

-Netflix's offer is backed by a public company with a market cap in excess of US$400 billion with an investment-grade balance sheet, the Warner board noted.

-The company has told Warner Bros it would keep releasing the studio's films in cinemas in a bid to ease fears that its deal would eliminate another studio and a major source of theatrical films, according to people familiar with the matter.
+The Warner Bros board noted that Netflix has an investment-grade rating and a market value exceeding US$400 billion.

-Paramount, by contrast, has a US$15 billion market capitalisation and a credit rating "a notch above 'junk'", Warner Bros noted on Wednesday.
+Paramount, in contrast, has a US$15 billion market capitalisation and a credit rating "a notch above 'junk'," Warner Bros said on Wednesday

-Should the deal close, Paramount would have a debt ratio of 6.8 times its operating income "with virtually no current free cash flow".
+A combination would leave Paramount with a debt ratio of 6.8 times its operating income, "with virtually no current free cash flow."

 The bidder would also impose what Warner Bros said would be "onerous operating restrictions" on the company, during the potentially lengthy period between signing and closing, including limits on new content licensing deals.